ibm-cloud-docs/activity-tracker/at_faq.md

 * Management events are collected automatically for most services except Watson services that require a paid plan.

-    If you are looking for Watson {{site.data.keyword.atracker_short}} events, check your plan and make sure you have a service plan that includes them.
+    If you are looking for Watson {{site.data.keyword.at_short}} events, check your plan and make sure you have a service plan that includes them.

 * Data events are collected automatically for most services except the following ones: